SilbergLabRice/CPP-seq/README.md

 Outputs:
-    Outpus are stored in the 'Outpus' directory
+    Outputs are stored in the 'Outpus' directory

     Outputs consist of:
     (1) Summary text file for all sequences analyzed, for each seqeuence